Hayward Field: Facilities

 Hayward Field Tower, pictured in August 2020.

 Hayward Field features a BSS-2000 running track manufactured by Beynon Sports Surfaces and a natural grass infield.
 The venue is rated as a Class 1 Facility by World Athletics – the governing body's highest rating – and, as of June 2025, is one of only three Class 1 venues in the United States alongside E.B.
 Cushing Stadium in College Station, Texas, and John McDonnell Field in Fayetteville, Arkansas.

 The Hayward Field Tower was inspired by the Olympic Torch.
 It has nine stories and was completed in 2020 by Zahner.
 It stands on the northeast corner of the stadium and depicts five figures, reflecting the first 100 years of Oregon Track and Field: Bill Bowerman, Steve Prefontaine, Raevyn Rogers, Ashton Eaton and Otis Davis.
 After a donation in 1990 by Bill Bowerman (1911–1999), UO's longtime track coach (1948–1973), the 15000 sqft Bowerman Building was added to the northwest of the track, housing locker rooms, U of O track memorabilia and the university's International Institute for Sport and Human Performance.
 Bowerman began a public jogging program at Hayward Field in 1963 after a visit to New Zealand, inspired by coach Arthur Lydiard.

 Events

 A scene during the men's 100 metres final of the 2022 World Athletics Championships at Hayward Field.

 Hayward Field has hosted USATF championships in 1986, 1993, 1999, 2001, 2009, 2011, 2015, and 2022 and the Olympic trials in 1972, 1976, 1980, 2008, 2012, 2016, 2020, and 2024.
 It has been the site of numerous NCAA championships, USATF Elite Running Circuit events, and the annual Nike Prefontaine Classic.
-The Olympic trials were hosted 2021 in the new stadium.
+The Olympic trials were hosted in 2021 at the new stadium.

 The World Junior Championships, now known as the World U20 Championships, were held at Hayward Field in 2014.
 The venue hosted the World Athletics Championships in 2022, the first time the event had been staged in the United States.